 Additional learning takes place through lectures, reading assignments, field trips and discussions.
 However, working at the bench remains the most important part of each program — providing a practical context for students to receive and apply information and advice from the instructors who are masters of their craft.

 While NBSS has used the same teaching approach for more than a century, course design and content reflect the recommendations of students, graduates, employers and artisans in each field.
 Our rigorous programs, master faculty, and inspiring community encourage individual growth, curiosity and commitment to excellence as well as technical mastery.
 Our goal is to provide exceptional preparation for careers that employ hand skills to produce objects that last.

-- Bookbinding instructor Jeff Alterpeter with first-year students.
+- Bookbinding instructor Jeff Altepeter with first-year students.